MediciHouse07/Learning_Records/CSR_Process Mining.md

 - 10 minutes, from prehistoric to 2003
 - internet of content, internet of people, internet of things, internet of places

+## 2-4

+2022/12/19

+- process model analysis, data oriented analysis
+- glue between business and IT
+- same statistics but different distribution
+- Tsinghua university
+- people don't follow process model
+- event data is not alligned with process model
+- nominal, true and false don't have order
+- data mining are not process centric
+- end to end process models concurrency are essential for process mining